NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 index e.g. `${files[0]}`, or as we do here, use the variable without an index to list all the input files.

-# Viewing channel contents

-As our channels become more complicated it is useful to actually check out what's inside them: you can do this using the `.view()` operator.

-* Add the following to your workflow definition (on a new line) and execute the
-  workflow: `ch_input.view()`.
-What do you see?

-It can be quite useful to inspect channel contents like this when you are developing workflows, especially if you are working with tuples, maps and any transforming operators in general.

-* Check the channel contents of the (1) raw and (2) collected output of the `CONVERT_TO_UPPER_CASE` process.
-How are they different?

 > **Quick recap** <br>
 > In this section we've learnt:
 >